-Japchae, pronounced like "chob-cheh," is a Korean sweet potato glass noodle stir-fry with vegetables, eggs, and meat.
-It's a popular Korean noodle dish that's often served during New Years, for special occasions, everyday meals, or as a side dish.
+Japchae (잡채), pronounced like "chob-cheh," is a Korean sweet potato glass noodle dish stir-fried with vegetables, eggs, and optionally meat.
+It's a popular Korean noodle dish that's often served during New Years and special occasions, but also as an everyday meals or as a side dish.

 Please scroll down to the recipe card for the ingredient quantities!

 For the japchae:

 - Sweet potato glass noodles - Also known as dangmyeon.
 These sweet potato noodles super bouncy, chew, yet tender.

 - Beef or pork - Either proteins are great for making japchae.
 For beef, we usually use cuts like sirloin, flank, or skirt.
 As for pork, we love using pork chops, loin, and pork butt.
 Feel free to use whatever you have.
 You can even use chicken or omit the protein to make it vegetarian!